diamant3/SRTF-Visualizer/README.md

 - turnaround confusion and missing completion column in record table
 - inaccurate ganttchart end time

-This is my final project 1st sem of 2nd year in CS and if you want, you can improve or use as learning purposes.
+*This is a school project and feel free to improve or learn from it.*